mcanigueral/evsim/README.md

   limiting charging power**.
 CIRED Porto Workshop 2022: E-mobility and power distribution systems.
 Institution of Engineering and Technology, 2022.
 DOI: [10.1049/icp.2022.0744](10.1049/icp.2022.0744).

+## Roadmap

+The next steps in the development of `{evsim}` are stated below:

+* [X] Possibility to simulate a user profile with a specific charging power
+* [ ] Possibility to read a model from JSON file instead of RDS file
+* [ ] Add a shiny module to create your own model with simple parameters
+* [ ] Add a shiny module to simulate new sessions (demo app)

 ## Acknowledgements